ThomasLucking/Prompt-Engineering/Document-Analyse/DocExam.md

 2. A PDF with the exam instructions.

 **Instructions:**
+1. First you must suggest **Objectifs and the how** then to create the pivot tables etc.. and graphs for example (Indique si les familles avec plus d'enfants sont plus ou moins satisfaites.)
 1. Clearly specify the **Columns**, **Rows**, and **Values** for each pivot table.
 2. Recommend the **best chart type** for that pivot table.
 3. Keep instructions **precise and concise**.